Full-time, part-time, freelance—recruiting options can seem overwhelming with so many choices available. It’s enough to make your head spin!

 But much like the dog in that meme, when all hell breaks loose, employees surprisingly take it all in stride.

-Full-time employees can offer recruiters consistency and long-term commitment.
+Full-time employees can offer recruiters consistency and long-term commitment, whether in-house hiring, staff augmentation or outsourcing.
 They form the backbone of organizations, and knowing their needs with respect to work-life balance and career growth is very important for employee retention.

 Competitive benefits and a clear path to advancement could make a real difference in attracting the best talents and retaining them.